Whole Person Nutrition

 Guidelines, caveats and informed nutrition and food choices, as well as timing of meals / meds, for those with MS or Parkinson's as well as those with celiac disease or who are on the spectrum

-Nutritional counseling is provided by a nutritionist.
+Nutritional counseling is provided by a certified nutritionist.
 Support is provided within the scope of practice of yoga therapy, and is provided by an experienced C-IAYT yoga therapist.
 We do not provide psychotherapy.